dan-edie/Team_ETL_Project/README.md

     * Spotify API Features Data: 60,000+ Songs.

 # Data Modeling and Engineering
-### C. Data Cleanup & Analysis - Goal for Thursday evening class is to clean and load the data into MongoDB. - COMPLETE
+### C. Data Cleanup & Analysis - Goal for Thursday evening class is to clean and load the data into MongoDB.
 Once you have identified your datasets, perform ETL on the data.
 Make sure to plan and document the following:

     C.1) Data Modeling and Engineering.